BrentBaccala/collaborate/README.md

-This is a collection of scripts and programs to facilitate a virtual classroom based on [Big Blue Button](https://bigbluebutton.org/) and VNC remote desktops.
+This is a pip-installable Python module to facilitate a virtual classroom based on [Big Blue Button](https://bigbluebutton.org/) and VNC remote desktops.